Angela-FT/ML_Binary_Classification_Social_Media/README.md

 ## Conclusion
 The final model provides a solution for analyzing social media sentiment efficiently.
 Based on performance comparisons, LightGBM and Logistic Regression were chosen as the optimal models due to their balance between accuracy and speed.

+However, social media posts have a great degree of subjectivity and interpretation.
+These are made of human language and these ML models might not be the best option when it comes to get the subtle nuances of human language (irony, metaphors, etc.).
+One option for further research would be to use a LLM to classify them as LLM normally tend to have a better performance in NLP tasks.

 ---
 # ML_Binary_Classification_Tweets